Efficient characterization of general Gottesman-Kitaev-Preskill qubits

 where the basis states

 are defined as infinite superpositions of specific eigenstates of the quadrature operator $\hat{x}$, that together with its canonically conjugate operator $\hat{p}$ satisfying $[\hat{x},\hat{p}] = i$ describe the harmonic oscillator upon which the GKP qubits are defined.
-The logical basis states in Eqs.~\eqref{eq:GKP basis} are also simultaneous eigenstates of the stabilizer operators
+The logical basis states in Eqs.~\eqref{eq:GKP basis} are also simultaneous eigenstates of the stabilizer operators \(\hat{X}^2,\hat{Z}^2\) and span the logical GKP space on which the logical Pauli operators are defined as

-and can therefore be found as eigenstates of their suitable linear combinations~\cite{marekGroundStateNature2024}.
-This approach can be generalized as follows:
+Therefore, the basis states can be found as eigenstates of suitable linear combinations of these operators~\cite{marekGroundStateNature2024}.
+This approach can be generalized for arbitrary qubit states as follows: